sonata-project/SonataAdminBundle/docs/reference/routing.rst

     <a href="{{ admin.generateUrl('list', params|merge('page': 1)) }}">List</a>

-Note that you do not need to provide the Admin's route prefix (``baseRouteName``) to generate a URL for the current Admin, just the action name.
+Note that you do not need to provide the Admin's route prefix (``baseRouteName``) to generate a URL for the current Admin, only the action name is needed.

-To generate a URL for a different Admin you just use the Route Name with the usual Twig helpers:
+To generate a URL for a different Admin you only need to use the Route Name with the usual Twig helpers:

 .. code-block:: html+jinja